samyak112/samyak112/README.md

 - 🌱 I’m currently making fullstack projects
 - 💞️ I’m looking to collaborate on open source as much as i can
 - 📫 How to reach me samyakjain092@gmail.com
+- 📚 You can read my blogs at https://dev.to/samyak112

 <!---
 samyak112/samyak112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.